 What does ‘Restore’ Option refer to?

-This is an add-on option that comes with certain health insurance plans. .
+This is an add-on option that comes with certain .
 It is also known as ‘Refill’ option in certain cases.
 What this means is that, in case the customer’s Sum Insured is exhausted towards treatment of a particular illness, then the health insurer that has provided the insurance policy, will restore this Sum insured.

 For example, if an individual has procured a health policy that has a Sum Insured of Rs.20 lakhs.
 He gets diagnosed with a heart ailment and spends the entire Rs.20 lakhs on that ailment within the first 6 months.
 In case he gets diagnosed with a kidney issue after around 2 months, the company that has provided the insurance policy will restore the entire Rs.20 lakhs.
 Therefore, the individual will receive an additional Rs.20 lakhs during the policy year.

 Therefore, customers will receive a cover of Rs.40 lakhs by paying half the amount, if they procure this add-on benefit.
 But as is the case with most such add-on benefits, there is a catch that customers will have to take into consideration.